Osama—Yo' Mama: The Album

 Osama—Yo' Mama: The Album is an album released by country music artist Ray Stevens.
 It was released by Curb Records on February 12, 2002.
-One single was released from it, which was "Osama-Yo' Mama", which peaked at #48 on the Hot Country Songs chart in 2001 and accounted for Stevens' first chart single since "Power Tools" in 1992.
-The album reached #29 on The US Top Country Albums chart.
+One single was released from it, which was "Osama-Yo' Mama", which peaked at number 48 on the Hot Country Songs chart in 2001 and accounted for Stevens' first chart single since "Power Tools" in 1992.
+The album reached number 29 on The US Top Country Albums chart.